-1. Restoration of degraded landscapes has become increasingly important for conservation of species and their habitats owing to habitat destruction and rapid environmental change.
-An increasing focus for restoration activity are old-fields as agricultural land abandonment has expanded in the developed world.
+1. Restoration of degraded landscapes has become increasingly important for the conservation of species and their habitats owing to habitat destruction and rapid environmental change.
+An increasing focus on restoration activities of old-fields as agricultural land abandonment has expanded in the developed world.
 Studies examining outcomes of ecological restoration predominantly focus on vegetation structure and plant diversity, and sometimes vertebrate fauna.
-Fewer studies have systematically investigated effects of restoration efforts on soil chemical and biophysical condition or ground-dwelling invertebrates and there is limited synthesis of these data.
+Fewer studies have systematically investigated the effects of restoration efforts on soil chemical and biophysical condition or ground-dwelling invertebrates and there is a limited synthesis of these data.
 2. This dataset comprised data for a global meta-analysis of published studies to assess the effects on soil properties and invertebrates of restoring land that was previously used for agriculture.
 Studies were included if the site had been either cropped or grazed, restoration was either active (planting) or passive (abandonment, fencing) and if adequate data on soil chemical or physical properties or invertebrate assemblages were reported for restored, control (cropped/grazed) or reference sites.
 3. The dataset includes 42 studies, published between 1994 and 2019 that met the inclusion criteria, covering 16 countries across all continents.
 More studies assessed passive restoration approaches than active planting, and native species were more commonly planted than exotic species.

 The ecocloud Platform provides unprecedented access to datasets from hundreds of publishers across Australia in a single interface, including key ecoscience publishers such as ALA, TERN and IMOS.
 It then connects this data with common analysis tools like RStudio, Jupyter Notebooks and Virtual Desktops running tools like Kepler, KNIME, QGIS, Biodiverse, marcoecoDesktop, Panoply, Jupyter lab, RStudio and file sharing applications Dropbox and ownCloud.
 Curated data is also available through discipline-specific workflows like the BCCVL and Biodiverse, all of which also connect users to Australia’s national cloud computing infrastructure. ecocloud also includes an innovative training and skills development program (ecoEd) to help drive a skilled workforce of students, researchers, government practitioners and industry professionals working across the domain.